jthmiller/shell-novice/_episodes/06-script.md

 and to remove the final line where we called the `history` command, we have a completely accurate record of how we created the file.

-In practice, most people develop shell scripts by running commands at the shell prompt a few times to make sure they're doing the right thing, then saving them in a file for re-use.
+You might even be able to knock out that first column that prevents the file from being a working bash script

-This style of work allows people to recycle what they discover about their data and their workflow with one call to `history` and a bit of editing to clean up the output and save it as a shell script.
+In practice, most people develop shell scripts by running commands at the shell prompt a few times to make sure they're doing the right thing, then saving them in a file for re-use, and then debugging it line-by-line if needed

 ## Pipeline: Creating a Script

-When your data analysis pipeline requires some lines of bash code, you want to make text files of that code to make it reproducible.
+Once you have a few shell scripts that are required for an analysis, you'll want to make text files of that code to make it reproducible.
 The easiest way to capture all the steps is in a script.

 First change directories to the gyre data folder:
 ```